 Your chair should be tilted slightly back, not bolt upright and the bottom of your spine and pelvis supported into a concave shape.
-Your thighs should be sloping down slightly with a small space between the back of your knees and the chair.
-Your feet should be flat on the floor or on a block.
+The seat should be set so that your thighs are sloping down slightly with a small space between the back of your knees and the chair.
+Your feet should be flat on the floor or on a block or footrest.

-Your legs should be tucked under the desk, the keyboard close to the edge of the desk and the mouse as centred as possible so your arms are at the side of your body.
-Desk height should enable your elbows to be 90 degrees and your legs tucked under the desk.
+The keyboard should be close to the edge of the desk and the mouse as centred as possible so your arms are at the side of your body.
+Desk height should enable your elbows to be 90 degrees and your legs to be tucked under the desk.

 With the screen at eye level and close enough to the body you should want to lean back into your chair.
 Keep your chin tucked in and use a centred sloped board for documents.

 Sitting in an upright position turn your body to reach around and grab the sides of the back of the chair.
 Keep your feet on the floor and pull yourself gently around to slowly rotate your back.
 Make sure it is completely pain free.
 Do the same in the other direction.
 Repeat x 10.

 Shuffle forwards to give yourself space.
 Create a concavity in your lower back by tipping your pelvis forwards and then flatten and round your back the other way by tucking your tail bone under.
 Repeat x 10.